japonaisvolonte-

 Fuji Yaki

-This little gem focuses on the perfect freshness of its fish and has very affordable prices.
-The sushi made to order is even more delicious!
-The servers are really attentive, and the atmosphere is very friendly (we recommend enjoying the cozy booths under the soft lighting).
-During this season, we love the seaweed or spinach salads, with their lovely slices of fresh salmon.
+This little spot focuses on the perfect freshness of its fish and offers very affordable prices.
+Sushi prepared to order is simply more delicious!
+The servers are really attentive and the dining area is very cozy (we recommend enjoying the booths under the soft lighting).
+During this season, we love the seaweed or spinach salads, with their beautiful slices of fresh salmon.

 Address: 20 Henry Monnier Street, 75009 Paris, France